 Why Use Exterior Commercial Steel Doors?

 First, a recap of why exterior architecture benefits from metal.
-Simply put, metal doors can survive what wood cannot.
+Simply put, metal doors can survive conditions and circumstances that wood cannot.

 A good commercial door stands up to heavy use -- and what door gets more use than the entry door?
 Beyond that, the durability of metal provides long-term value in its resistance to: